sguox002/leetcode/leetcode-all.md

 <<-1663	Smallest string with a given numeric value
 problem: a-z represent 1-26, the sum of all chars is the numeric value. given k (value) and n (length), return the smallest string
-approach: greedy, based on all 'a' and replace from right as much as 'z'to 'a'
+approach: greedy, based on all 'a' and replace from right as much as 'z'to 'a'. first k-=n, and then do one by one.
 level: 3
 ->>